 Interrogatories are written questions propounded to a party who must respond in writing under oath.
 They are designed to gather background information about an opposing party and accident (e.g. damages,injuries, existence of documents, names of witnesses).
 A deposition is an oral exam under oath of a witness.
 The witness may be a party or not a party in the lawsuit.
 The witness is someone who might have relevant information.
 The oral exam may be in the presence of a reporter or in writing.
 The witness may be cross-examined by opposing counsel.
 Requests for admissions are requests to a party to admit the truth of a fact or genuineness of a document.
 Requests for production of documents and things for inspection are requests to a party to allow requesting party to examine relevant documents or other items.
 Requests for physical or mental exams or blood tests compel a party(usually by court order) to submit to an exam when physical or mental state in controversy.
 A subpoena duces tecum is usually served with a deposition notice to obtain documents or other tangible evidence from party or non party.

-When struck with a car accident, look for lawyers who assist clients in a discovery plan.
+When struck with a car accident in Kentucky, look for Louisville car accident lawyers who assist clients in a discovery plan.